The R³ Framework™

 “You’re making this up.
 That never happened.
 You need therapy.”

-Both make things worse.
+Both make it worse.
 The first hands them more power.
 The second hands them ammunition.

 “I remember the conversation differently than you do.
 My memory of it is valid.
 I need you to respect that instead of questioning my sanity.”